-The county benefits from two municipal (Pittsfield and North Adams) and one private (Great Barrington) airport that provide medical transport during emergencies, accommodate business and recreational travel, and, less explored, potential workforce training for students and unemployed or under-employed workers looking to reskill for careers in the airline industry, which is seeking to recruit women and people of color.
+The county benefits from two municipal (Pittsfield and North Adams) and one private (Great Barrington) airport.
+Together they provide medical transport during emergencies, accommodate business and recreational travel, and, less explored, training for local residents interested in careers in the airline industry, which needs more pilots and is seeking to recruit women and people of color to diversify its workforce.